aoifemcoleman/Hangman/README.md

 #### Incorrect Guess Box - Incrementation

 This feature was applied using the incorrectLetters array and tested through replication, ensuring that the tally updated along with the hangman image.

+#### Winner Alert

+The winner() function facilitates the alert by splitting the currentWord into an array of letters and checking that each of these letters is included in the usedLetters array.
+Initially there was a bug occurring in the checkWord(letter) function due to case sensitivity, as the keyboard only produced lower case letters, and the wordList contained capitalised words.
+Therefore, upon a player guessing all the letters correctly, the winner() function would not be called as the lower case first letter was not being accepted.
+However, this bug was resolved by setting each letter to lowercase.

+#### Loser Alert

+The loser() function was tested by ensuring that upon the player making six incorrect guesses, an alert would appear to advise that they had lost, the image would update to the final hanged man image and the guessbox would advise the player of having made 6/6 incorrect guesses.
+As mentioned previously, the alert was appearing before the final hangman image appeared which would affect the user experience, so a setTimeout handler was added to delay the appearance of the alert.

 ### Accessibility